Hidden Hidden Hidden Hidden

 Network Number

-If 0, this refers to the Driver itself (e.g. plot lines or dots in the Record displays); otherwise, this number refers to an instruNet Controller board, where the first board found in the computer is designated Network Number 1, the 2nd board found is Network #2, etc.
+If 0, this refers to the Driver itself (e.g. plot lines or dots in the Record displays); otherwise, this number refers to an instruNet i2x0/i60x Controller, where the first found in the computer is designated Network Number 1, the 2nd found is Network #2, etc.

 Device Number